Jeffrey Scott Edell

 Jeffrey Scott Edell is an American entrepreneur in the entertainment, media, and tech industries.
-He currently serves as the CEO and Chairman of MeWe, a global social media and social networking service.
+He was the CEO and Chairman of MeWe, a web3 social media and social networking service, from 2021 to 2025.

-Jeffrey Edell is best known as serving as a top executive at numerous entertainment and technology organizations such as: CEO and president of Soundelux Entertainment Group, Chairman of Intermix Media (former parent company of MySpace) and eLabor.com (formerly jeTECH Data Systems) CEO of Inferno Pictures, CFO of Cinedigm, president and COO of DIC Entertainment, as well as former president and CFO of WTG Entertainment Enterprises.
-Edell is also co-founder of IndieU and Ohana Chem Co.
+Jeffrey Edell is best known for his role as a top executive at numerous entertainment and technology organizations such as: CEO and president of Soundelux Entertainment Group, Chairman of Intermix Media (former parent company of MySpace) and eLabor.com (formerly jeTECH Data Systems) CEO of Inferno Pictures, CFO of Cinedigm, president and COO of DIC Entertainment, as well as former president and CFO of WTG Entertainment Enterprises.
+Edell is also co-founder and Chairman of IndieU and Ohana Chem Co.
 LLC along with his daughter Natalie Edell.
 In early 2021, Edell was named CEO of MeWe.

-Edell also serves as a contributing member of the Rolling Stone’s Culture Council, where he has written regularly on the future of the internet and social media.

 Education

 Edell attended Lehigh University to pursue a Pre-Medicine path and later transferred to the University of Virginia's McIntire School of Commerce, where he graduated with a B.S. in Commerce with an emphasis in Accounting and Taxation.
 He served as Associate Professor at Florida State University and was Entrepreneur in Residence for the Motion Pictures Arts College from 2014 to 2016.
 During his time at KPMG, Edell obtained his Certified Public Accountant certification.